ondrejj/trafgrapher/README.md

 TrafGrapher
 ===========

-TrafGrapher is an javascript script to collect and display data.
+TrafGrapher is an javascript program to collect and display data.
 It can read MRTG log files, or can collect it's own data.
 Also useable to display SAN storage performance or Nagios performance data.